-Post-Polio Syndrome Post-Polio SyndromeRelated Health & Living « Back to Post-Polio Syndrome Index Sorted Alphabetically A-Z Sort by popularity Benefits of Exercise Diet Plans & Programs Disease Prevention & Awareness Emotional Wellness Exercise Food & Cooking Tips Food & Grocery Shopping Interval Training Nutrition Weight Lifting Weight Management Sorted by Popularity (as on MedicineNet) Sort alphabetically Exercise Diet Plans & Programs Nutrition Interval Training Weight Lifting Disease Prevention & Awareness Emotional Wellness Weight Management Benefits of Exercise Food & Grocery Shopping Food & Cooking Tips Suggested Reading on Post-Polio Syndrome by Our Doctors Related Diseases & Conditions 9 articles Pneumonia Pneumonia is inflammation of one or both lungs with consolidation.
-Pneumonia is frequently but not always due to infection.
-The infection may be bacterial, Osteoarthritis Osteoarthritis is a type of arthritis caused by inflammation, breakdown, and eventual loss of cartilage in the joints.
+Post-Polio Syndrome Post-Polio SyndromeRelated Health & Living « Back to Post-Polio Syndrome Index Sorted Alphabetically A-Z Sort by popularity Benefits of Exercise Diet Plans & Programs Disease Prevention & Awareness Emotional Wellness Exercise Food & Cooking Tips Food & Grocery Shopping Interval Training Nutrition Weight Lifting Weight Management Sorted by Popularity (as on MedicineNet) Sort alphabetically Nutrition Exercise Weight Lifting Diet Plans & Programs Interval Training Weight Management Emotional Wellness Benefits of Exercise Food & Cooking Tips Disease Prevention & Awareness Food & Grocery Shopping Suggested Reading on Post-Polio Syndrome by Our Doctors Related Diseases & Conditions 10 articles Scoliosis Scoliosis causes an abnormal curvature of the spine.
+When the cause of scoliosis is unknown the disorder is described based on the age when the scoliosis Depression Depression is an illness that involves the body, mood, and thoughts and affects the way a person eats and sleeps, the way one feels about oneself, and Osteoarthritis Osteoarthritis is a type of arthritis caused by inflammation, breakdown, and eventual loss of cartilage in the joints.
 Also known as degenerative arthritis.
-Osteoporosis Learn about osteoporosis, a condition characterized by the loss of bone density, which leads to an increased risk of bone fracture.
-Unless one experiences Scoliosis Scoliosis causes an abnormal curvature of the spine.
-When the cause of scoliosis is unknown the disorder is described based on the age when the scoliosis Depression Depression is an illness that involves the body, mood, and thoughts and affects the way a person eats and sleeps, the way one feels about oneself, and Rotator Cuff Disease Rotator cuff disease is damage to any of the four tendons that stabilize the shoulder joint.
+Rotator Cuff Disease Rotator cuff disease is damage to any of the four tendons that stabilize the shoulder joint.
 Shoulder pain and tenderness are common symptoms.
-Rotator Smoking (How to Quit Smoking) Smoking is an addiction.
+Rotator Pneumonia Pneumonia is inflammation of the lungs caused by fungi, bacteria, or viruses.
+Symptoms and signs include cough, fever, shortness of breath, and chills.
+Smoking (How to Quit Smoking) Smoking is an addiction.
 More than 430,000 deaths occur each year in the U.S. from smoking related illnesses.
-Secondhand smoke or "passive smoke" also Insomnia Treatment (Sleep Aids and Stimulants) Insomnia is difficulty in falling or staying asleep, the absence of restful sleep, or poor quality of sleep.
+Secondhand smoke or "passive smoke" also Osteoporosis Learn about osteoporosis, a condition characterized by the loss of bone density, which leads to an increased risk of bone fracture.
+Unless one experiences Insomnia Treatment (Sleep Aids and Stimulants) Insomnia is difficulty in falling or staying asleep, the absence of restful sleep, or poor quality of sleep.
 Insomnia is a symptom and not a disease.
-The Fitness Regular physical activity can reduce the risk of disease.
+The Polio Polio is caused by the poliovirus and is spread through person-to-person contact.
+In non-paralytic polio, patients experience mild flu-like symptoms such Fitness Regular physical activity can reduce the risk of disease.
 Regular exercise can also reduce the symptoms of stress and anxiety.
-There are fitness programs Medications 7 articles Procedures & Tests 6 articles Pictures, Images & Quizzes 0 articles Doctor's & Expert's Views 1 articles Health News 0 articles Health Features 0 articles Stay Informed!
-Get the latest health and medical information delivered direct to your inbox FREE!
+There are fitness programs Medications 7 articles Procedures & Tests 6 articles Pictures, Images & Quizzes 0 articles Doctor's & Expert's Views 1 articles Health News 0 articles Health Features 0 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!